 Tea manufacturers can control the amount of oxidation.
 Black tea is a fully oxidized tea.
 Green tea comes from the same plant, but is not oxidized.

-Many people drink black tea to try to wake up and have more energy.
+Many people drink black tea for alertness and energy.
 There is good scientific evidence to show this works.
-Black tea has a lot of caffeine.
+Black tea contains caffeine.
 It also contains a little bit of a stimulating substance called theophylline.
 Both can speed up your heart rate and make you feel more alert.

 Black tea is also full of healthy substances called polyphenols.
 Polyphenols are antioxidants that can help protect your cells from DNA damage.